-• Election of directors.
+- Election of directors.
 The election of a nominee for director will be decided by a plurality of the votes cast.
-If you do not vote for a particular nominee, or you withhold authority for one or all nominees, your vote will have no effect on the outcome of the election.
+If you do not vote for a particular nominee, or you withhold authority for one or all nominees, your vote will have no effect on the outcome of the election. - All other proposals.

-- Advisory vote on the frequency of holding future say-on-pay votes.
-For the advisory vote on the frequency of holding future say-on-pay votes, the frequency that receives the highest number of affirmative votes cast on the matter shall be deemed approved.
-Abstentions and broker non-votes, which are described above, will have no effect on the outcome of voting on this matter. - All other proposals.
 All of the other proposals at the meeting require the favorable vote of a majority of the votes cast on the matter.
 Abstentions and broker non-votes, which are described above, will have no effect on the outcome of voting on these matters.